yizshi/movie-picker/README-FIREBASE.md

-# Movie Picker - Firebase Setup Guide
+# Distruibued Denail of Screentime - Firebase Setup Guide

-This guide will help you migrate your Movie Picker app from SQLite to Firebase/Firestore.
+This guide will help you migrate your Distruibued Denail of Screentime app from SQLite to Firebase/Firestore.

 ## 🔧 Prerequisites